nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 2. In _Pre-Processing.R_ file
     a.
 Input the Genotype .ped file and Phenotype .pheno file.

     b.
-Now, Select the appropriate phenotype data type in Line 33.
+Now, select the appropriate phenotype data type in Line 33.

     c.
 Save the list of objects as PreprocessedData.RData.
 (Code included)